NowshadRuhan/E-commerce-Full-Project-Using-Django-With-SSLCOMMERZ-Payment-System/README.md

    - The models are Cart model and Order model.
    - In django there are no custem cart for using cart to e-commerce I created cart model.
    - Relationship in Cart and Order is (Cart>-<Order Many-To-Many) .
+   - Order model used to store order full information with payment id.

    ![E-commerce Product](https://github.com/NowshadRuhan/E-commerce-Full-Project-Using-Django-With-SSLCOMMERZ-Payment-System/blob/main/product-ecommerce.png?raw=true)